noop is a relatively young Linux distribution.

-Support for i686 and x86_64 are available and it uses systemd as its init and service manager.
+Supports x86_64 and it uses systemd as its init and service manager.

-noop is used on a daily basis as a development workstation, and is quite stable.
+noop is used on a daily basis as development and desktop environments and is quite stable.

 1) Fix dependency problems.
 (2013-11-26: These have now been fixed across x86_64 and i686)

 A few packages were linking to a library that shouldn't have been there, so when it got removed, stuff broke.
 Made a dependency checker to make sure stuff stays not broken.

 2) Update bldjs(build information) with already built dependency information.
 (2013-11-26: Done)